 Balance board exercises

-Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding and hopping movements, which works to increase power in the muscles.
+Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding, and hopping movements, that work to increase power in the muscles.
 Power is used in the vast majority of all sports and so plyometrics can be used to help develop this for most athletes.

-Agility exercises involve changing direction, using small hurdles and agility ladders.
-The aim is to bridge the gap between normal running and getting back to full match fitness.
+Agility exercises involve changing direction and using small hurdles and agility ladders.
+The aim is to bridge the gap between normal running and getting back to full-match fitness.
 If you are a footballer or soccer player then kicking the ball should be gradually introduced to enable any scar tissue to adjust to the loads.